Callaway Cars: C1 (Callaway Turbo Systems)

 The Callaway Turbo Systems was the name of the development program and subsequent sale of the developed product, aftermarket turbocharger systems for BMW, VW, Porsche, Audi and Mercedes-Benz.
 The Callaway C1 VW turbo kit was contracted to Drake Engineering for the design.
 In exchange for the design, Drake Engineering concurrently sold the kit under their own name for the first two years of production; thereafter, Callaway retained exclusive rights.
 This was the first of the Callaway's projects, running from its company's foundation in 1977 to 1984.

 C2 (Callaway HH Indy Car Engine)

-The Callaway HH Indy Car Engine was a project to build a racing engine for IndyCar specification from semi-scratch as an eleven months long program between 1980 and '81.
-It was intended to show Callaway's capability to design and implement complex high-performance engine program.
+The Callaway HH Indy Car Engine was a project to build a racing engine for IndyCar specifications from semi-scratch as an eleven-months-long program between 1980 and 1981.
+It was intended to show Callaway's capability to design and implement a complex high-performance engine program.
 The "HH" design engineer was a famed BMW and now freelance engine designer, Hans Hermann.
-The HH Indy Car engine V8 block was designed to fit two Hermann designed, Drake Engineering water-cooled Volkswagen 16-valve cylinder heads.
+The HH Indy Car engine V8 block was designed to fit two Hermann-designed, Drake Engineering water-cooled Volkswagen 16-valve cylinder heads.